RKingsfield/street-technical-task/README.md

 - Add persistence in the form of a database layer.
 This data is both simple and relational so I'd stick with something simple like MySQL.
   - Would perhaps need to create some method of uniquely identifying a person.
 This could be challenging with the data we have as it's possible to have more than one Mr John Smith.
 - Create a much prettier front-end
-- Add a MAKE file and some convenience commands to it, such as a pre-commit check to automatically check PSR-12 compliance and run tests
+- Add a MAKE file and some convenience commands to it, such as a pre-commit check to automatically check PSR-12 compliance and run tests, or a command to launch the container and install packages at once
 - Add a more complete error handling mechanism rather than relying on the framework
+- Create a "File Processing" service to abstract away the functionality of processing the CSV file, to potentially be able to handle different formats in the future